Set Worthy Goals

 Acquisitive goals rarely provide longer term satisfaction or happiness.
 And even more rarely a sense they were worthy.

 There are entire reams of research written on the short-term hedonic treadmill effects of having acquisitive goals.
-They give you a short-term bump but are ultimately unfulfilling and need another acquisition in order to give you a bump again after the initial hit wears off.
+They give you a short-term bump but are ultimately unfulfilling and need another acquisition “hit” in order to give you a bump again after the initial feeling wears off.

-At least for me (and recognizing YMMV), I find acquisitive goals I have had in the past are usually masking the actual goal I am trying to accomplish — or are nad proxies for things that should be goals.
-In some cases, their distraction has even prevented accomplishing or executing with proper priority, larger goals I should be pursuing.
+At least for me (and recognizing YMMV), I find acquisitive goals I have had in the past are usually masking the actual goal I am trying to accomplish — or are bad proxies for things that should actually be goals.
+In some cases, the distraction they’ve caused or costs they’ve imposed on me (the things you own, really do end up owning you.
+Tyler Durdan was right.) has even prevented me accomplishing or executing with proper priority larger goals I should be pursuing.
+So, acquire wisely.

 Acquisitive goals end up being window dressing to your life, not your actual life.
 And people often confuse the way they look with leading a good life.
 Avoid this trap.